 Frome's war memorial at the Memorial Theatre, which is a few steps down the street from Christ Church, is one of many cast by J W Singer & Sons for towns, villages, schools, churches, businesses, the military and governments, home and abroad after the First World War.
 They include Boadicea on the Embankment in London, the figure of Justice atop the Central Criminal Courts and Buckingham Palace gates.

-One of Singer's employees, Charlie Robbins, who had served in the war, modelled for the statue that stands outside Frome's Memorial Theatre where it was placed in 2014 to mark the 100th anniversary of the outbreak of the First World War.
+One of Singer's employees, Charlie Robbins, who had served in the war, modelled for the statue that stands outside Frome's Memorial Theatre down the road from Christ Church.